Pictured above is the 18th hole of the Home

 the opportunity to advance

-international goodwill and develope lasting friendships with teammates and
+international goodwill and develop lasting friendships with teammates and

 opponents alike.